 - Why is my two month old Check not accepted?
 Can you change the details on my Police Check certificate?

-1. I am a New Zealand citizen who lives in Australia.
-How can I fulfil the Commencement of Identity document requirement for my Police Check?
+1. Being a New Zealand citizen, how do I suffice the commencement of identity document for Police Check?

 If your employer asks you to obtain a National Criminal History Check, you might get confused about fulfilling the Commencement of Identity document requirement since you do not have your visa copy.